cilium/tetragon/docs/content/en/docs/contribution-guide/development-setup.md

 make vendor
 ```

-Note that the `make codegen` and `make generate` commands already vendor
+Note that the `make codegen` and `make crds` commands already vendor
 changes automatically.

 ## Building and running a Docker image